-Adelaide Festival Centre’s inSPACE program is a cutting-edge, grassroots, innovative program that supports some of South Australia’s most talented, independent artists.
-See hot new talent across all art forms including theatre, dance, visual arts and music.
+Adelaide Festival Centre’s inSPACE program is a cutting-edge, grassroots and innovative program that supports some of South Australia’s most talented, independent artists.
+See hot new talent across all art forms including: theatre, dance, visual arts and music.
 Be part of the artistic conversation: sharing, contributing and discovering how art is created behind the scenes.
-This creative blurring of the line between artist and audience reinforces Adelaide Festival Centre’s foundation philosophy that art belongs to everyone.
+This creative blurring of the line between artist and audience reinforces Adelaide Festival Centre’s philosophy – Arts for All – that the arts belong to everyone.

 For further information please contact firstname.lastname@example.org